-Operational unit designated either a school or a central program or department.
-In general, school-based costs should be charged directly to the school (Operational Unit).
-The sate calculates cost per student at the school level, and central costs will be allocated to the schools on a per-student basis.
+Operational unit designates either a school or a central program or department.
+In general, school-based costs should be charged directly to the school (operational unit).
+The state calculates cost per student at the school level, and central costs will be allocated to the schools on a per-student basis.
 Grants should be charged to the school level when the information is available; e.g., Title I. Special Education programs should always be charged centrally.
-The following table indicates whether functions should be charged directly to the School, to a Central number or Either or Both.
-The "Charge to Either" column indicates that some expenditures in the function would logically be charged to the school and others to a central department.
-For example, in function 2540, charge the building custodian to the school and a central maintenance worker to a central operational unit.
+The following table indicates whether a function should be charged directly to the school, to a central number, or either or both.
+The Charge to Either column indicates some function expenditures would logically be charged to the school and others to a central department.
+For example, in expenditure function 2540 Operation and Maintenance of Plant Services, charge the building custodian to the school and a central maintenance worker to the central operational unit.